 - Clock stretching support

-The Serial analyzer in the Multi Channel oscilloscope software analyzes one or more serial signals and displays the transferred messages.
+The UART / Serial decoder in the Multi Channel oscilloscope software analyzes one or more serial signals and displays the transferred messages.
 It supports RS232 serial interfaces, as well as related interfaces like RS485, MIDI, DMX and other compatible buses.

-The serial analyzer can simultaneously analyze and decode multiple communication signals.
+The UART / serial decoder can be used to simultaneously analyze and decode multiple communication signals.
 It features:

 - Automatic baudrate detection and user defined baudrate setting